Nursing Practice 7: Consolidation of Person-Centered Nursing Practice in Diverse Settings

 S1.

-Undertake a systematic approach to person centred assessment within diverse settings.
+Undertake a systematic approach to person-centred assessment.

 S2.